chthota9/academi-slug/README.md

 - In `\webApp\` directory
    1. Check if Node is installed by typing `node -v` this should print Node's version number.
 It should be v8.11.3.
    2. Check if NPM is installed by typing `npm -v` this should print the NPM's version number.
 It should be 5.6.0.
-   3. Use `sudo npm install` to get all dependencies and then type `sudo npm install pm2 -g`
+   3. Use `sudo npm install` to get all dependencies and then type -`sudo npm install pm2 -g` if on a mac or linux -`npm install pm2 -g` if on windows
    4. Use `pm2 start` to start server.
       - To connect to server type `localhost:5000` into a web browser.
       - To end the server type `pm2 kill`